cheesun/interlocked-rings/readme.md

 Interlocked Rings
 =================

-This package includes my answers to the 3 questions posed in the Interlocked Rings problem.
+This package includes my answers to the 3 questions posed in the Interlocked Rings problem (see Interlocked Rings.pdf).

 The code is written in node.js (ES2015) and was developed with v7.4.0.
 No external dependencies beyond the node standard library are required.